 The Current Study

 Research regarding how the relationship between teacher support and school belonging may differ according to students’ SES is mixed, with some literature indicating that students of a low SES do not experience the benefits of teacher support (Cemalcilar, 2010; Yue, 2017), and other research suggesting that teacher support can mitigate the challenges students of a low SES face (Berkowitz et al., 2016; Croninger & Lee, 2001).
 There is also no current research that specifically explores whether the association between perceived teacher support and sense of school belonging differs based on students’ SES.
 Furthermore, the literature concerning how SES may impact the relationship between exposure to bullying and sense of school belonging is extremely limited, with one key study providing a foundation for further research (Cemalcilar, 2010).
 Therefore, the current study intends to fill a gap in the literature as well as extend on past research (Berkowitz et al., 2016; Cemalcilar, 2010; Croninger & Lee, 2001; Yue, 2017).
-This research aims to investigate whether SES is a moderating variable, meaning it affects the strength of associations, for the relationship between sense of school belonging and perceived teacher support, and sense of school belonging and exposure to bullying.
-The current study has important implications regarding where and when teacher support and bullying interventions should be promoted, or rather if other factors, such as safety, should be targeted first.
+This research aims to investigate whether SES is a moderating variable, meaning it affects the strength of associations, for the relationship between sense of school belonging and perceived teacher support and sense of school belonging and exposure to bullying.
+The current study has important implications regarding where and when teacher support and bullying interventions should be promoted or, rather, if other factors, such as safety, should be targeted first.

 Due to the mixed and limited literature, two research questions are proposed: